jss367/jss367.github.io/_posts/2018-07-09-kangaroos-and-wallabies-ii-building-a-model.md

 ## Prepare the Data

-Now we'll prepared our data using TensorFlow's `tf.data.Datasets`.
+Now we'll prepare our data using TensorFlow's `tf.data.Datasets`.

 ```python